Samurai Girl (miniseries)

-Samurai Girl is a six-hour mini-series loosely based on the popular young-adult novel series by Carrie Asai.
+Samurai Girl is a six-hour miniseries loosely based on the popular young-adult novel series by Carrie Asai.
 The event stars Jamie Chung, Brendan Fehr, and Stacy Keibler.
 The series began its three-day premiere on ABC Family on September 5, 2008.

 Premise

 This story follows Heaven, who at six months old was the sole survivor of a deadly plane crash.
 The press named her Heaven, because it seemed that she fell from the sky.
 Soon after, she was adopted by the powerful Kogo Family and lived a very privileged life.
 But 19 years later, things take an unexpected turn, when her wedding is attacked and her brother, Ohiko, is killed trying to save her, not before warning her that the Yakuza have infiltrated her family.
 She breaks free from her family and begins training to be a samurai and fight back against the Yakuza.

 Plot

 Part 1

 Heaven sneaks maple glazed donuts into the compound and is startled by Hiko.
 Hiko tells Heaven that he is leaving to go to stay with his friend Jake in San Francisco and gives Heaven a necklace as a birthday present.

 One year later, we find that Heaven's about to be wed to Teddy Yukimura.
 But as the wedding takes place, Yakuza ninjas attack her wedding.
 Her brother is killed trying to protect her, and her father is shot.
 Later, she goes to a party where she sees the hostess dumping her boyfriend.
 The next morning, the hostess Cheryl finds Heaven hiding in her closet.
 With Cheryl's friend Otto's help, Heaven finds Jake and find that Hiko left her a bag containing a fake passport to a Zen monastery in Indonesia.
 But, against Hiko's wishes, she returns to the Kogo Towers Hotel.
 As she is trying to access her fathers files, she is discovered by the maid and takes off running with the laptop and is rescued by Jake.

 Later on, Heaven calls Otto to help access the laptop without a password and is able to access surveillance videos to find that her limo driver, Noriyuki, is being beaten up.
 As they are trying to find the source, the files are deleted but not before discovering that it came from a nightclub.
 Heaven and Jake head to the nightclub to rescue Noriyuki but are ambushed.
 After the ambush, they find Noriyuki as he was about to perform Seppuku.
 When they return to Jake’s loft, Heaven gives Noriyuki a package containing money to escape.
 Then he tells Heaven about a legend that involves her.